Why It Works

 If Using a Food Processor: Pulse garlic with almonds until roughly chopped.
 Add basil, mint (if using), cheese, tomatoes, and olive oil and process to a rough paste.
 Season with salt.

-Transfer two-thirds of the sauce to a large heatproof serving bowl.
+Transfer 2/3 of the sauce to a large heatproof serving bowl.

 Serve, spooning remaining sauce on top of each portion and adding more cheese as desired.